canonical/github-runner-image-builder-operator/docs/how-to/pin-github-runner-version.md

 # How to pin GitHub runner version

-Depending on your needs, you can also pin the GitHub runner version by specifying the `runner-version` configuration option.
+Depending on your needs, you can pin the GitHub runner version by specifying the `runner-version` configuration option.

 ```
 RUNNER_VERSION=1.2.3